 Library Exhibits and Displays

 Let us provide a temporary exhibit for your library or organization.
 All displays include information about the museum.
-Some examples of displays are listed below, and you can download the 2021 flyer.
-If you’d like to book one, please contact us.
+Some examples of displays are listed below, and you can download the 2023 flyer.
+If you’d like to book one, please call or use our contact form.
 Libraries can borrow these for free, although there is a delivery charge.

 And consider pairing a display with an on-site program for adults or children.